 Rancher launched clusters require additional 500MB space - By default, Rancher launched clusters have enabled audit logging on the cluster.

-Rancher launched Kubernetes clusters behavior of upgrades have changed [#23897] - Please refer to the zero downtime upgrades feature to read more about it.
+Rancher launched Kubernetes clusters behavior of upgrades have changed [#23897] - Worker nodes are now upgraded in batches.
+Please refer to the RKE documentation about how to upgrade clusters without downtime for applications.

 Please review our version documentation for more details on versioning and tagging conventions.